chriskalv/kaliPi_minidisplay/README.md

-kaliPi Mini Display
+kaliPi Mini Display + Reporter Module
 ========================

 A tiny screen on your kaliPi that shows the name, current IP and MAC address of your device.
+The additional reporter module can also send you all this information via Telegram.

-This project mainly intends to support acquiring a device's IP on a network more quickly.
+The project intends to help in acquiring a device's IP on a network more quickly.
 Especially in large company networks with restricted NATs it can sometimes be a lengthy process to determine the IP from the "outside".

 The code is python-based.
 Assembly is pretty much lego-like.